ArkFlame/FlameCore/README.md

 # FlameCore

 FlameCore is a comprehensive and lightweight library designed to streamline Spigot and BungeeCord plugin development.
 It provides a suite of intuitive APIs for creating modern, feature-rich Minecraft plugins with minimal boilerplate code.
 FlameCore supports a wide range of functionalities, including rich text formatting, command management, GUI menus, database integration, in-game notifications, material handling, and schematic operations, all while ensuring compatibility across different Minecraft server versions.
+FlameCore is not a standalone plugin but is intended to be packaged within your plugin.

 ## Features